todorm85/Sf-PoSh/README.md

-sf-PSmodule-openConfig # opens the configuration file with its default settings and paths (set for VS2017 tools) after editing you must restart the powershell session sf- #then press (ctrl + space), which should list all commands sf-PSproj #then ctrl+space, would list all related to module`s projects commands etc. sf-PSproject-new -displayName test -sourcePath "any path to sitefinity web app zip or tfs branch" # this creates a new project, in case of tfs branch a separate workspace.
+sf-PSmodule-openConfig # opens the configuration file with its default settings and paths (set for VS2017 tools) after editing you must restart the powershell session sf- #then press (ctrl + space), which should list all commands sf-PSproj #then ctrl+space, would list all related to module`s projects commands etc. sf-project-new -displayName test -sourcePath "any path to sitefinity web app zip or tfs branch" # this creates a new project, in case of tfs branch a separate workspace.
 It is automatically selected for the current session.
-All commands that are executed in the powershell session are modifying the currently selected project - it should be displayed on the prompt and on the console status bar. sf-PSproject-select # to select a different project previously created etc. sf-PSproject-get # returns the currently selected project object sf-PSproject-set # sets the project object passed to the command as the current
+All commands that are executed in the powershell session are modifying the currently selected project - it should be displayed on the prompt and on the console status bar. sf-project-select # to select a different project previously created etc. sf-project-get # returns the currently selected project object sf-project-set # sets the project object passed to the command as the current
 ```